nicoespeon/understandlegacycode.com/content/blog/key-points-reengineering-legacy-software/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/AbSehcT19u0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Hopefully, there are techniques to get that under control.
 I can only recommend you to have a look at [the Mikado Method](https://understandlegacycode.com/blog/a-process-to-do-safe-changes-in-a-complex-codebase/) if you don't know how to use it already.
+I also built **[Nikado](https://nikado.app/)**, a free app to create your Mikado graphs visually.

 But there's more.
 And this is where "[Re-Engineering Legacy Software](https://shortener.manning.com/E26o)" shines in my opinion!
 I like how [Chris Birchall](https://twitter.com/cbirchall), the author, focuses on _how to get started,_ concretely.
 It's not a well-known book, which is surprising considering how common and difficult working with Legacy systems is, and how few books exist to help you do that.